vhx/community-api-documentation/video-player.md

     api_zoomify():void    // FX: Zooms into the video.
 Same as VHX.tv splash page background api_unzoomify():void  // FX: Zooms back out
+    api_disableLetterbox(width:int, height:int):void // FX: Removes black bars from the video completely (Warning: This only works if you know the dimensions or aspect ratio of the current playing video)

     api_copyVideoLink():void
     api_visitVideoLink():void